alexyandy2016/fractal/readme.md

 <a name="goal"></a>
 ##Goal
-- Provides easy access to Fractal instance for Laravel/Lumen 5 (ServiceProvider).
+- Provides easy access to Fractal instance for Laravel 5/Lumen (ServiceProvider).
 - Provides configuration capability for Fractal and response format.
 - Provides use case examples, so that users can quickly copy & paste to his/her project.